Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 • Common in aquaculture cages and floating systems

-When sourcing nets, Maimun Fishing & Tackles Ltd provides customized netting solutions suited to both inland and marine conditions.
+Maimun Fishing & Tackles Ltd provides customized netting solutions for both inland and marine fishing conditions.

 Explore more: